andy770921/sketch-to-css-fonts/README.md

 3. Beacuse of the compatibility of the sketchtool, this repo can **only run in Mac-OS** locally.

-4. GitHub Action supports Mac-OS runner, so output files `artifact.zip` can be downloaded in website, no matter what your local machine is.
+4. GitHub Action supports Mac-OS runner, so output file `artifact.zip` can be downloaded in GitHub website, no matter what your local Operating System is.

 ## Acknowledgement: